-There are many businesses in the surrounding areas that have celebrated more years than our 25, but in 2015 I felt the need to mark the passing of time and the evolution of this small independent gardenshop in the Mountain Brook suburb of Birmingham, Alabama.
+There are many businesses in the surrounding areas that have celebrated more years than our 30, but I felt the need to mark the passing of time and the evolution of this small independent gardenshop in the Mountain Brook suburb of Birmingham, Alabama.

 With the 2013 overhaul of our website by Rebecca Moody, this process has become as easy as writing a blog post, and events that might otherwise be forgotten or dismissed as unimportant can be recognized and remembered.
 And, whether these words are read or not, it feels good to know they’re here and won’t be allowed to fade with faulty memory.

 From Oak Street Garden Shop’s beginnings in 1990, with his construction of the first shade house and greenhouse, to the process of buying the lumber and saws necessary to put together the tables and erect the fences that would surround his nursery, it was obvious owner Billy Angell enjoyed woodworking and building.

 He knew that his flat-topped and quite ordinary shade house, covered with its simple shade cloth, wouldn’t do forever.

 Wanting something more permanent and visually striking (and knowing this would be a big woodworking project), he was excited to get started and began to make his drawings for submission to Mountain Brook City Hall for design approval and a building permit.

 With the city’s consent granted in the mid 90’s, Billy and employee Jon Culver began working on the new shade house after the busy holiday season had passed.
 At this time of the year the nursery was relatively empty, so moving in the quantities of lumber needed was also easier, though the weather didn’t always cooperate.